 These suggestions are assuming you do not have a food processor.
 It's a great all-in-one tool.

-- Mandoline - there are dozens on the market that are good.
-I use an OXO mandoline that isn't sold on Amazon any longer, but this standing mandoline gets high praises, too.
+- Mandoline – dozens on the market are good.
+I use an OXO mandoline, but this “safe” standing mandoline gets high praise, too.

-- Chopper - A vegetable/onion chopper that slices, dices, swirls, and collects it all is great.
-This chopper is a great tool for prepping onions without tears.
+- Chopper—A vegetable/onion chopper that slices, dices, swirls, and collects everything is great.
+This chopper is an excellent tool for prepping onions without tears and making shreds of apples and cranberries alike!

-SAFETY TIP: Just remember - using a blade of any sort like this, protect your hand with a protective cutting glove - even if you are using the handguards on mandolines.
-I have beefy hands and this pair works great for me (I ordered medium).
+- Protective cutting glove – even if you are using the handguards on mandolines.
+I have beefy hands, and this pair works great for me (I ordered medium).

 Grinders for Powdering